LOCAL IMPACT

 When is The Gralloch?

-The Gralloch is being held on May 20th, 2023.
-The race starts with the Elite Women at 11:00hrs and is followed by the Elite Men at 11:40hrs.
-The final finishers are expected around 19:30hrs.
+The Gralloch is being held on May 18th, 2024.
+The race starts at 10:00hrs (subject to final confirmation).
+The final finishers are expected around 19:00hrs.

 Where is The Gralloch being held?

 The Start and Finish of The Gralloch is on the High Street in Gatehouse of Fleet.
 The majority of the route is in the Galloway Forest Park.
-The final few kilometres to the finish will be on Lauriston Rd where traffic management will apply to provide a safe environment for the riders and the public.
+Sections of the route will be on public road where traffic management restrictions will apply to provide a safe environment for the riders and the public.

 Who can ride in The Gralloch?